-Pine Island was developed as a residential and maintenance area during Mission 66.
+Several of the park employee residences at Pine Island were constructed during the Mission 66 period, and some are relatively unchanged from the time of construction.
 These one-story ranch style buildings with carports are on a wide cul-de-sac, and exhibit a variety of architectural plans and materials.
-Some of the buildings, damaged by hurricane Andrew in 1992, have had their original gabled roofs replaced with new hipped roofs.
+Some of the buildings, damaged by Hurricane Andrew in 1992, have had their original flat roofs replaced with new gable roofs, which has diminished their historical integrity.
 A one-story, flat-roofed Mission 66 camp tender's residence is also adjacent to the Long Pine Key campground.
 The maintenance facilities at Pine Island retain a high degree of integrity.
-Although formal determinations of national register eligibility have not been completed, the area may be eligible to the National Register as a district, which would include the residences, maintenance buildings, roads and circulation networks, and other landscape features.
+Formal determinations of National Register eligibility have not been completed for these buildings.

-Other minor developments along the main park road are also considered potentially eligible for the national register.
-A project scheduled to begin in 2013 will document and assess all Mission 66 resources in the park as part of a parkwide Mission 66 national register district.
-Although the Gulf Coast developed area was constructed during the Mission 66 period, this area (including the boat basin, seawall, visitor center, and three park housing units) was determined ineligible for the national register due to its lack of inherent significance and diminished integrity.
+Other minor developments along the main park road are also considered potentially eligible for the National Register.
+A project scheduled to begin in 2013 will document and assess all Mission 66 resources in the park as part of a parkwide Mission 66 National Register district.
+Although the Gulf Coast developed area was constructed during the Mission 66 period, this area (including the boat basin, seawall, visitor center, and three park housing units) was determined ineligible for the National Register due to its lack of inherent significance and diminished integrity.